victory-17/admin-dashboard/README.md

 # admin-dashboard
-This is a repo for a simple admin e-commerce dashboard with CRUD operation using NodeJs, ExperssJS &amp; MongoDB
+This is a repo for a simple admin e-commerce dashboard with CRUD operation and login authorization using NodeJs, ExperssJS &amp; MongoDB